When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Abstract

 \section{Abstract}

 The efficient execution of fault-tolerant quantum algorithms is fundamentally limited by the production rate of magic states required for non-Clifford operations.
 While circuit optimization typically targets T-depth, static T-depth does not reliably predict executable performance under bounded T-state delivery.
 We introduce a model that captures demand--supply imbalance using two key quantities: slack ratio, a structural indicator of scheduling flexibility, and $\Delta_{\max}$, a measure of cumulative demand surplus.
-We show that $\Delta_{\max}$ is a strong schedule-level indicator of execution slowdown and yields a provable lower bound on executable makespan for a fixed schedule.
-Empirical evaluation on constructed directed acyclic graph (DAG) families, with arithmetic circuits and exact quantum Fourier transform (QFT) traces providing additional empirical grounding, shows that slack ratio provides a modest but statistically supported structural signal beyond T-depth for stall and inversion risk on the constructed dataset, while $\Delta_{\max}$ is the strongest schedule-level indicator of slowdown in our evaluation.
-Across 4{,}904 finite instances, the lower bound shows zero observed violations, with 88.9\% of instances falling within one cycle of the bound.
+We show that $\Delta_{\max}$ is a strong schedule-level indicator of execution slowdown and, together with the buffer capacity, yields a provable lower bound on executable makespan for a fixed schedule.
+Empirical evaluation across compressibility-controlled families and circuit workload families shows that slack ratio provides a modest but statistically supported structural signal beyond T-depth in the compressibility-family evaluation, while $\Delta_{\max}$ is the strongest schedule-level indicator of slowdown.
+The circuit workloads cover serial and parallel arithmetic, modular arithmetic, QAOA MaxCut, and exact quantum Fourier transform (QFT) traces.
+Across 4{,}904 finite schedule instances in the compressibility-family evaluation, the lower bound shows zero observed violations, with 88.9\% of instances falling within one cycle of the bound in aggregate.
 Notably, approximate QFT decomposition can reduce delivery pressure without altering ideal dependency depth.
 Compilers targeting fault-tolerant execution should treat delivery capacity as an explicit scheduling constraint.